ordepdev/ordepdev.github.io/_posts/2021-08-09-stop-fighting.md

 You don't agree with all of them, and that's fine since we can't please everyone.

-Still, if you're like me, you'll fight for your **beliefs**, either it's a technical, cultural, or behavioral matter.
+And you'll fight for your **beliefs**, either it's a technical, cultural, or behavioral matter.

 Sadly, **you'll lose** most of the _battles_.